-CCC Camp Trail Loop is a 4 mile moderately trafficked loop trail located near Dennis, MS that features a waterfall and is rated as moderate.
+CCC Camp Trail Loop is a 4 mile moderately trafficked loop trail located near Dennis, Mississippi that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, rock climbing, fishing, and canoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash